Ocean State Innovations Acquires Cloud9 Fabrics

 Employment

-ISM’s Employment Index registered 46.9 percent in March, 2.2 percentage points lower than the February reading of 49.1 percent.
-“The index indicated employment contracted again, continuing a trend of weak performance since September 2022.
-Of the six big manufacturing sectors, only two (Machinery; and Transportation Equipment) expanded.
-Labor management sentiment at panelists’ companies is approaching parity (near equal levels of hiring and staffing reductions).
-Companies are attempting to maintain workforce levels to support projected second-half growth, but to a lesser degree compared to February.
-Turnover rates in March were consistent with February, with both months recording their lowest levels since measurements began in mid-2021.
+ISM®’s Employment Index registered 50.2 percent in April, 3.3 percentage points higher than the March reading of 46.9 percent.
+“The index indicated employment expanded after two months of contraction.
+Of the six big manufacturing sectors, three (Transportation Equipment; Machinery; and Chemical Products) expanded.
+For the second straight month, labor management sentiment at panelists’ companies reflects near parity between hiring and staffing reductions.
+Turnover rates declined in April, recording the lowest levels since measurements began in mid-2021.
 For those companies increasing their head counts, comments continue to support an improving hiring environment,” says Fiore.
 An Employment Index above 50.4 percent, over time, is generally consistent with an increase in the Bureau of Labor Statistics (BLS) data on manufacturing employment.

-Of 18 manufacturing industries, six reported employment growth in March, in the following order: Printing & Related Support Activities; Primary Metals; Machinery; Fabricated Metal Products; Transportation Equipment; and Miscellaneous Manufacturing.
-The six industries reporting a decrease in employment in March, in order, are: Textile Mills; Nonmetallic Mineral Products; Electrical Equipment, Appliances & Components; Food, Beverage & Tobacco Products; Computer & Electronic Products; and Chemical Products.
+Of 18 manufacturing industries, seven reported employment growth in April, in the following order: Apparel, Leather & Allied Products; Paper Products; Fabricated Metal Products; Transportation Equipment; Plastics & Rubber Products; Machinery; and Chemical Products.
+The five industries reporting a decrease in employment in April are: Textile Mills; Furniture & Related Products; Nonmetallic Mineral Products; Miscellaneous Manufacturing; and Computer & Electronic Products.
 Six industries reported no change in employment.

 Employment %Higher %Same %Lower Net Index